kelsa-gm/item-icon-updater/README.md

 # Item Icon Updater
 A Foundry VTT Module for updating icons with missing images based on the D&amp;D5e SRD icons.

 Updates some icons for actions and other items with missing icons.
 This is particularly useful in conjunction with VTTA D&D Beyond Integration.
-Searches all items from all actors in the current world for missing icons, and checks a curated list based on the SRD.
+Searches all items from all actors in the current world for missing icons.
+These item names are compared first to a curated list of images, then to user-defined items in the game, and finally across all compendiums in the game.
+If a matching name is found, the item icon will be updated.

 Icons for tokens already existing on the map are not updated - a new token must be brought in from the actor.

 The updates happen automatically when the page reloads, when a new Actor is created, and when an Item is created or updated.

 Names are case sensitive (so "Bite" works, but "bite" does not).
+Any suffix in parentheses is ignored, such as "(Hybrid Form Only)" or "(Costs 2 Actions)".

 ## Installation
 1. Copy this link and use it in Foundry's Module Manager to install the Module